How to Back Up and Restore Kubernetes Clusters

 All apps

-Overall, the restore process consists of identifying the components you want to restore, stopping the application, and specifying the restore target.
-As you can see, K10 allows you to conveniently perform all of these operations with its GUI.
+The restore process consists of identifying the components you want to restore, stopping the application, and specifying the restore target.
+K10's GUI makes performing all of these operations convenient.

 A best practice that cannot be overlooked is saving backups in an offsite location.
 In K10, you can achieve this using location profiles, as shown in the screenshot below: